stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 interface DeviceLibrary extends Instance.Library, PhysicalDevice.Library, LogicalDevice.Library
 ```

-From now on we will take this approach of aggregated API libraries which are implemented as inner classes of the companion domain objects.
-This centralises each API with the class using its methods and reduces the number of super-interfaces for the root Vulkan library.
+From now on we take this approach of aggregated API libraries implemented as inner classes of the companion domain objects.
+This co-locates each API with its associated class and reduces the number of super-interfaces for the root Vulkan library.

 In the demo we can now create the logical device and retrieve the work queues: